 Next, you will continue to drive through the neighborhood of Orlando West, past homes ranging from tin to upscale.
 You will notice these houses show the vast discrepancy of rich and poor.
 It is very eye opening, yet you still see smiles and happiness exuding from both sides.
 Perhaps a lesson can be learned in finding happiness no matter the circumstances?

 The Apartheid Museum is a must-visit during your time in Johannesburg.
-You could either add this on to your tour of Soweto, or go on your own afterward.
+You could either add this onto your tour of Soweto or go on your own afterwards.
 This museum shows the eye-opening effects of segregation, with each person receiving a card indicating whether they are white or non-white upon entry.
 This determines which entrance you may enter.
 You’ll only be separated for a short while, but the museum shows many aspects of the Apartheid era and the suffering that occurred.
 It also shows how they are moving forward into the future in South Africa.

 The most moving part was the outside display of glass with life-size photos of various people looking ahead.
 “South Africa is for everyone” as they look to the future.

 If you’re still with the guide, ask them if they have time to drive to downtown Johannesburg.
 You will see the bustling cityscape, stopping at Nelson Mandela Square.
 This square features a statue in memoriam to their late president, and it also is a huge dining and retail center.

 After a long day of learning about the history of South Africa and the Apartheid, it is time to see the current-day Johannesburg.
 Melrose Arch is a large shopping and residential center that is very popular with the locals.
 Explore the cafés, go shopping, and grab dinner at one of the many delicious restaurants.
 It is a great excuse to sample some South African wine as well at many of these establishments.
 Try the Chenin Blanc or Pinotage and enjoy the ending to your day in Johannesburg.

 The Peech Boutique Hotel